 You won't believe how much this copycat Twix Bar recipe tastes like the real thing.
-But because they're made fresh, with good ingredients, they taste even better than the original.
-They have a crunchy cookie base, smooth caramel center, and rich chocolate coating, just like their namesake.
+Since they're made fresh, with good ingredients, they taste even better than the original.
+Just like their namesake, these bars have a crunchy cookie base, smooth caramel center, and rich chocolate coating.

-A few tips: It pays to use a good caramel in these bars.
+A few tips: It is worth it to use a good caramel in these bars.
 Any soft caramel that you enjoy eating will work, but if you use a flavorless caramel, be prepared to be underwhelmed at the result.
-If you want to make your own, using this soft caramels recipe yields great results.
+To go fully homemade, try your hand at making soft caramels.

 - For the Cookie Base: